uliska/xelilyglyphs/README.md

 ![](https://github.com/uliska/xelilyglyphs/raw/master/documentation/xelilyglyphs_logo/xelilyglyphs_logo.png)

-'lilyglyphs' LaTeX package
+'xelilyglyphs' LaTeX package
 ==========================

 Package to make LilyPond's notational elements available in XeLaTeX documents.
-This has been forked from [lilyglyphs](https://github.com/uliska/lilyglyphs) in order to allow a rewrite of the *Lua* based `lilyglyphs` package and still allow existing XeLaTeX users to continue using the functionality.
+This has been forked from [lilyglyphs](https://github.com/uliska/lilyglyphs) in order to allow a rewrite of the *Lua* based `lilyglyphs` package and still allow existing XeLaTeX users to continue using the functionality. `xelilyglyphs` will probably not be developed further.

 ------------